discordjs/guide/guide/additional-info/updating-from-v14.md

 `ApplicationCommand#dmPermission` and `ApplicationCommand#setDMPermission()` have been removed.
 This was legacy functionality for commands—use contexts instead.

+### ApplicationCommandManager

+`ApplicationCommandManager#fetch()` method has been updated for consistency with other managers.
+Previously, it accepted two parameters: `id` (a snowflake or an options object) and an `options` object.
+Now, it only accepts a single `options` argument, which can be a snowflake or an options object that may include an `id` property.

 ### AnnouncementChannel

 `AnnouncementChannel#addFollower()` now returns `FollowedChannelData` instead of a snowflake.
 This helps to expose the created webhook id in the target channel.